SHOWstudio website rebuild

 A very brief CV

 DevOps and Systems Administration.
-8 years’ experience provisioning and maintaining Linux servers to run high traffic, high availability websites.
-Solid command-line knowledge across Linux and Mac operating systems.
-Experience with Git, cron, rsync and related utilities.
+More than a decade of experience provisioning and maintaining Linux servers to run high traffic, high availability websites.
+Extensive command-line knowledge across Linux and Mac operating systems.
+Experience with Git, Mercurial and SVN.
 Ability to administer Nginx, Apache, PHP, MySQL, PostgreSQL, HAProxy, Exim, OpenSSH and other services.
-Knowledge of cloud platforms such as Amazon EC2 and Rackspace Cloud, and development tools like Vagrant, Docker and Jenkins.
+Experience migrating to and working with cloud platforms like Amazon EC2 and Rackspace Cloud, various CDNs, and development tools like Vagrant, Docker and Jenkins.
 Experience working with production Kubernetes clusters.
 A focus on tight security and robust systems.